wappla/react-hooks-slider/README.md

 } = useSlider(
     initialSlideIndex, // defaults to 0
     autoplaySpeed, // time in ms to go to next slide.
-Defaults to 0 = inactive }
+Defaults to 0 = inactive slidesAreRendered, // passes if the slides are rendered.
+This fixes layout issues with conditional rendering.
+Defaults to true
+}
 ```